 When you hear a health benefit of chocolate, it's almost always referring to chocolate's flavonols.
 Flavonols are a type of phytonutrient found in many foods including the skin of apples and grapes, red wine, tea, and berries.
 Cocoa beans are particularly rich source.

 At least 200 mg of flavonols are needed to improve blood flow.
 While flavonol content can vary from brand to brand, generally speaking, the more processed a chocolate is, the less flavonol it contains.
 Flavonols have a bitter flavor, so to make chocolate more palatable, it is often treated with alkali, a process that destroys them.
-Large amounts of sugar, cocoa butter, milk and milk fat are added to chocolate candy, which displaces the pure cocoa bean.
+The sugar, cocoa butter, and dairy added to chocolate candy displaces the pure cocoa bean.

-- Cocoa powder: 1 3/4 tablespoons (20 calories)
+- Cocoa powder: 1 3/4 tablespoons

-- Baking chocolate: 1/2 ounce (70 calories)
+- Baking chocolate: 1/2 ounce

-- Semi-sweet chocolate chips: 1 1/2 ounces (200 calories)
+- Semi-sweet chocolate chips: 1 1/2 ounces

-- Dark chocolate: 2 ounces (320 calories)
+- Dark chocolate: 2 ounces

-Chocolate syrup: 1 cup (840 calories)
+- Chocolate syrup: 1 cup

-- Milk chocolate: 10 1/2 ounces (1,580 calories!!)
+- Milk chocolate: 10 1/2 ounces

-After braving the cold and rain to pick up our two Christmas trees yesterday (yup, we do two!), we desperately needed something warm and cozy to fight the chill.
+After braving the cold and rain to pick up our Christmas trees yesterday (yup, we do two!), we desperately needed something warm and cozy to fight the chill.
 This cup of thick, creamy Mexican spiced hot chocolate was perfect.
-I like to put a Mexican spin on my hot cocoa, mixing in cinnamon and chili powder, which is how the original hot cocoa was made.
+I like to put a spicy spin on my hot cocoa, mixing in cinnamon and chili powder, which is how the original hot cocoa was made.
 The almond meal enriches the almond flavor and helps to thicken it.
 It is also reminiscent of another feature of original Mexican hot chocolate, which had ground corn mixed in.

 Mexican Hot Chocolate

-- 2 cups unsweetened almond milk
+- 3 cups unsweetened almond milk

-- 1/4 cup plus 2 tbsp cocoa powder
+- 1/3 cup cocoa powder

 - 2 tablespoons honey

-- 2 tbsp almond meal
+- 2 tablespoons almond meal

-- Pinch sea salt
+- 2 pinches sea salt